Income survey

 With the individual participant number, so-called longitudinal observations can also be carried out, in which the individual salary development of the participants is tracked over several years.
 This makes it possible to determine, for example, the influence of a stay abroad or a job change on the salary.
 Even participants who do not take part every year but at longer intervals can thus be included in the longitudinal analysis.

-1. Who can take part in the income survey?
+1. Who can participate in the income survey?

-All GDCh members who are employed in industry or trade, i.e. are not subject to the tariff structures of the public service and work in Germany.
+All GDCh members who are employed in industry or trade, i.e., not subject to the pay scales of the public service and who work in Germany.

 2. Why are members who work abroad not allowed to participate?

-Because the cost of living, income and tax treatment differ in each country, income earned abroad is not comparable to income earned in Germany.
-We would therefore have to make a separate evaluation for each country.
-In order to enable a detailed evaluation according to years of service, however, a large number of data sets are required.
-Since our members living abroad are spread across many countries, there are too few members per country to create serious evaluations (see also question 19).
+Because the cost of living, income, and its tax treatment differ from country to country, income earned abroad is not comparable to income earned in Germany.
+We would therefore need to conduct a separate analysis for each country.
+However, to enable a detailed analysis by years of employment, a large number of data sets are required.
+Since our members living abroad are spread across many countries, there are too few members per country to create reliable analyses (see also question 19).

-In 2015 there was a survey among the members in Switzerland for the first time, which was carried out together with the VAA and the Swiss Chemical Society.
-Due to the lower number of participants, however, this is not carried out annually, but at longer intervals.
+In 2015, a survey was conducted for the first time among members in Switzerland, jointly carried out by the VAA and the Swiss Chemical Society.
+Due to lower participation numbers, however, this survey is not conducted annually, but at longer intervals.

-3. Can chemists who are not GDCh members also take part in the income survey?
+3. Are chemists who are not GDCh members also allowed to participate in the income survey?

-No. Our income survey is a service to our members and only they are allowed to participate in the survey.
+No. Our income survey is a service for our members, and only they are allowed to participate.

-Members whose work address tells us that they are employed in the industry will receive the questionnaire in the mail at the end of January.
+Members whose work address shows they are employed in industry will receive the questionnaire by mail at the end of January.

-5. Why didn't I receive the questionnaire even though I work in industry?
+5. Why didn't I receive the questionnaire even though I work in the industry?

-We only have the home address of many of our members and can therefore not see where they work.
-If you inform our member service of your work address or change it yourself under MyGDCh, you will be automatically taken into account in the following year.
-(Of course, you can still have the "messages" sent to your private address, even if you have given a business address.)
-Members who work in industry and have not received the questionnaire can, of course, request it from the GDCh Career Service .
+For many of our members, we only have their home address and therefore cannot see where they work.
+If you inform our member services of your work address or change it yourself in MyGDCh, you will be automatically included in the following year.
+(Of course, you can continue to have the newsletter sent to your home address even if you have provided a work address.)
+Members who work in industry and have not received the questionnaire can, of course, request it from the GDCh Career Service.

 6. What is the participant number printed on the questionnaire?

 The identification or participant number is generated from the membership number.
-All participants have their personal participant number, which will not change in the years to come.
+Therefore, all participants have their own personal participant number, which will not change in subsequent years.

-7. What is the purpose of the subscriber number?
+7. What is the purpose of the participant number?

-With the help of the participant number, so-called longitudinal observations can be carried out, in which the individual salary development of the participants is tracked over several years.
-This makes it possible to determine, for example, the influence of a stay abroad or a job change on the salary.
+Using the participant number, so-called longitudinal analyses can be carried out, in which the individual salary development of participants is tracked over several years.
+This makes it possible, for example, to determine the impact of a stay abroad or a job change on salary.

 8. Is the survey still anonymous if all participants have an individual number?

-Yes, anonymity is maintained in any case.
-The identification number is assigned from the membership number using an encryption technique.
-Professor Christian Grund and his team work with the participant numbers and the associated data at the chair for human resources at the RWTH Aachen University University, where the evaluation is carried out.
-However, you cannot draw conclusions about the membership number from the numbers and certainly not about the persons belonging to them, since they do not receive any personal data apart from the participant number.
-The GDCh, in turn, knows the membership and participant numbers of its participating members, but not the associated salary data.
-We don't get to see the completed questionnaires because they are sent directly to the chair in Aachen by the participants.
+Yes, anonymity is guaranteed in every case.
+The identification number is assigned using an encryption technique derived from the membership number.
+At the Chair of Human Resources at RWTH Aachen University, where the evaluation is carried out, Professor Christian Grund and his team work with the participant numbers and the associated data.
+However, they cannot deduce the membership number from the numbers, and certainly not the identities of the individuals associated with them, as they receive no personal data other than the participant number.
+The German Chemical Society (GDCh), in turn, knows the membership and participant numbers of its participating members, but not the corresponding salary data.
+We do not see the completed questionnaires, as these are sent directly to the Chair in Aachen by the participants.
 An envelope with the address is enclosed with the questionnaire.
-In order to maintain anonymity, you should not put a sender on the envelope.
+To maintain anonymity, please do not include a return address on the envelope.

-9. What happens if I remove or redact the participant number on the questionnaire?
+9. What happens if I remove or obscure the participant number on the questionnaire?

-After completion of the evaluation, the GDCh will receive a list with the participant numbers from the Aachen chair.
-From this, the membership numbers and thus the participants can be inferred.
-If your participant number is missing from the questionnaire, we have no proof that you took the survey and we will not send you the results of the survey (see also question 14).
+After the evaluation is complete, the GDCh will receive a list of participant numbers from the Aachen chair.
+From this, the membership numbers, and thus the participants, can be deduced.
+If your participant number is missing from the questionnaire, we have no proof that you participated in the survey and will not send you the survey results (see also question 14).

-10. By when do the questionnaires have to be at the university?
+10. By when do the questionnaires need to be at the university?

-Questionnaires are normally accepted by March 31st.
-The deadlines are also on the questionnaires themselves and here on the Internet.
+The questionnaires are normally accepted until April 15th.
+The deadlines are also stated on the questionnaires themselves and here online.

-11. What happens if I forget to stamp the letter sufficiently?
+11. What happens if I forget to put enough postage on the letter?

-Insufficiently stamped letters will not be accepted by the post office.
-Senders then do not take part in the survey.
+Letters with insufficient postage will not be accepted by the post office.
+Senders who do so will therefore not participate in the survey.

-12. Are the results the same as the VAA income survey results?
+12. Are the results the same as the results of the VAA income survey?

-It is a joint survey by GDCh and VAA.
-Therefore the results are also the same.
+This is a joint survey by the GDCh and VAA.
+Therefore, the results are the same.
 However, there are differences in the publication of the data.
-The results of the participants who work outside the chemical industry are only published in the GDCh brochure.
+The results of participants working outside the chemical industry are only published in the GDCh brochure.

 13. I am a member of both organizations.
-Who should I join?
+Which one should I join?

-As a rule, double members receive the questionnaire via the VAA.
-If you receive a questionnaire from the GDCh, you participate via the GDCh.
-If you are interested in income outside of the chemical industry, take part via the GDCh because these results are only shown in the GDCh brochure (see question 12).
-Please do not participate twice, otherwise you will falsify the results.
+As a rule, members with dual memberships receive the questionnaire via the VAA.
+If you receive a questionnaire from the GDCh, please participate through the GDCh.
+If you are interested in income outside the chemical industry, please participate through the GDCh, as these results are only presented in the GDCh brochure (see question 12).
+Please do not participate twice, as this will skew the results.

-In the interest of those who took the trouble to complete the questionnaire, only those members who responded to the survey will receive the results booklet.
-For this purpose, the GDCh will receive a list of the participant numbers from the RWTH Aachen University (see also question 9).
-Experience shows that when the results are made available to all, participation continues to fall.
+In the interest of those who took the time to complete the questionnaire, only members who participated in the survey will receive the brochure with the results.
+The GDCh will receive a list of participant numbers from RWTH Aachen University for this purpose (see also question 9).
+Experience shows that participation steadily declines when the results are made available to everyone.

-15. But that is unfair.
-Since I work abroad, I am not allowed to participate and have no chance of receiving the results.
+15. That's unfair.
+Since I work abroad, I'm not allowed to participate and have no chance of receiving the results.

-Unfortunately, there are members who cannot participate and therefore do not receive the results.
-We understand that some may find this unfair.
-However, since we cannot send the evaluation to all members (see question 14), a completely fair solution would only be to drop the income survey altogether.
+Unfortunately, some members are unable to participate and therefore will not receive the results.
+We understand that some may feel this is unfair.
+However, since we cannot send the evaluation to all members (see question 14), the only truly fair solution would be to discontinue the income survey altogether.

-16. Is there any other salary information for members who are unable to participate?
+16. Is there other information about salaries for members who cannot participate?

-For members who cannot participate, we have created a greatly abbreviated version, which members can obtain from the GDCh Career Service upon request.
-For those starting their careers, there is information in the GDCh members' area under "MyGDCh" at www.gdch.de under "Special offers for members" and "Salaries for female chemists".
+For members who are unable to participate, we have created a significantly shortened version, which members can obtain upon request from the GDCh Career Service.
+For those starting their careers, information is available in the GDCh member area under "MyGDCh" at www.gdch.de under the headings "Special Offers for Members" and "Salaries for Female Chemists".

 17. When will the brochure with the results of the income survey be ready?

-The brochure is expected to be ready in July/August and will then be sent to all participants.
+The brochure is expected to be finished in July/August and will then be sent to all participants.

-18. Why is the brochure of the GDCh finished later than that of the VAA?
+18. Why was the GDCh brochure finished later than the VAA brochure?

-Because we are a small department and we create them ourselves.
-In addition, we will be busy with the annual statistics for the degree programs until mid-June and can only take care of the income survey afterwards.
-However, we try to finish a little earlier each year.
-Promised!
+Because we're a small department and we create it ourselves.
+Furthermore, we're busy with the annual statistics for the degree programs until mid-June and can only get to the income survey after that.
+But we strive to finish a little earlier each year.
+Promise!

-19. Why is there no separate evaluation for food chemists (polymer chemists, analysts, construction chemists...)?
-That's a big group within the GDCh!
+19. Why isn't there a separate evaluation for food chemists (polymer chemists, analytical chemists, construction chemists, etc.)?
+They represent a large group within the GDCh!

-A big plus of the survey is the breakdown of earnings by years of service.
-After all, stating an average salary is not of much use if the incomes of young professionals and those who have been employed for many years are lumped together.
-For this we need a minimum number of participants of several hundred people.
-If we were to divide our participating members into different groups, there would be far too few data sets to be able to do serious statistics.
-We therefore limit our analysis to separating participants from inside and outside the chemical industry (see also question 12).
+A major advantage of the survey is its breakdown of income by years of service.
+After all, simply stating an average salary isn't very helpful if it lumps together the incomes of recent graduates and long-term employees.
+However, this requires a minimum of several hundred participants.
+If we were to further divide our participating members into different groups, we would have far too few data sets to conduct any meaningful statistical analysis.
+Therefore, our analysis focuses on separating participants from those within and outside the chemical industry (see also question 12).

-20. Why are the evaluations for the participants from the new federal states so short?
+20. Why are the evaluations so short for participants from the new federal states?

-Unfortunately, the number of participants from the new federal states is too small to carry out a more detailed evaluation (see also question 19).
+Unfortunately, the number of participants from the new federal states is too low to carry out more detailed evaluations (see also question 19).

 starting salaries